Thejas027/JavaScript/README.md

 Guess Number Project is an interactive JavaScript project where users guess a number within a specified range.

 Feel free to dive in, explore, and have fun with these projects! ✨

+## 3.Modal Window 🖼️

+Modal Window project showcase the implementation of modal dialogs in JavaScript displaying information or capturing user input.

+## 4. Pig Game 🐷

+Pig Game is a classic dice game implemented in JavaScript.
+Roll the dice, accumulate points, and strategize to win against your opponent.

+Feel free to dive in, explore, and have fun with these projects! ✨